2025 F-150 Vs. Competitors: Sierra, Silverado, Ram 1500, Toyota Tundra

 We feel sorry for the Ford F-150 competitors.
 Why?
-Because the F-150 is the uncontested king of its class for towing,1 is the best-selling truck for the 47th year in a row,2 and earns many more distinctions, including a best-in-class maximum payload rating.3 Read on to see the details.
+Because the F-150 is the uncontested king of its class for towing,1 the best-selling truck for the 48th year in a row,2 and has earned many more distinctions, including a class-conquering maximum payload rating.3 Read on to learn more details about this mighty truck.

-• There isn't a single new light-duty full-size truck that can tow more or carry more payload than the F-150.1, 3
+• There isn’t a single new light-duty full-size truck sold stateside that can tow more or carry more payload than the F-150.1, 3

-• Nothing can compete for popularity – the F series is in its 42nd year of being America's best-selling vehicle.2
+• Nothing can compete for popularity – the F series is in its 48th year of being America’s best-selling truck lineup.2

 • A Ford F-150 can be configured with more satisfying features and specs than the competition.